Croydon/cubescript/README.md

 ### Licensing exception

-Libcubescript bundles the linenoise line editing library for REPL usage.
+CubeScript bundles the linenoise line editing library for REPL usage.
 This library is available under the BSD 2-clause license, which is available within its source code.